 The other behavioral reason, the “Play Sneeze,” is what we hope your puppy has!
 Sometimes it is perfectly natural that exuberant joy or excitement can cause a dog to sneeze.

 Some say that dogs wrinkle their noses when they get excited, which triggers a sneeze.
-When your dogs feel ecstatic in eager anticipation, perhaps for a treat, playtime in the yard, a new toy, a walk around the block, frolicked with other pets, or when they greet you when you come home, they can sneeze solely from excitability.
+When your dogs feel ecstatic in eager anticipation, perhaps for a treat or playtime in the yard, they can sneeze solely from excitement.

 Inhaling Foreign Particles

 At a young age, allergic reactions can be more pronounced in puppies.
-Their immune system is in the premature development stage and is stuck in a desperate attempt to fight off irritants and disease-causing microorganisms.
+Their immune system is in the premature development stage and is desperately trying to fight off irritants and disease-causing microorganisms.

 If your puppy has a predisposition to allergies, you will see them manifest early on during this time.
 Some common puppy allergens are food, grass, pollen, dust, mold, chemicals like household products and perfumes, smoke, dry air, flea bite, and even other pets.

-Some dogs sneeze as a result of sinus or nasal cavity inflammation, colds, or other respiratory problems which can cause sneezing.
+Some dogs sneeze due to sinus or nasal cavity inflammation, colds, or other respiratory problems that can cause sneezing.
 These infections may be a result of the following invading pathogens:

 These are often spread by close contact with infected dogs.
-The canine Parainfluenza virus and the Adenovirus are common viruses that can infect a dog’s respiratory system.
+The Canine Parainfluenza Virus and the Adenovirus are common viruses that can infect a dog’s immune system.